 “What expenses can I claim when selling an investment property?”
 “Can I deduct realtor commission on my taxes?”
 “Can you deduct real estate fees from capital gains?”
 These questions should be running through your mind when you begin to plan to sell a property because you will need to pay taxes.

-When you sell your home, be sure to record the full expense of the real estate agent's commission.
+Therefore, when you sell your home, be sure to record the full expense of the real estate agent's commission, which could be as much as six percent of the home value.
 You can use this expense to reduce the capital gains taxes from selling the property.
-In addition, if the home is your primary residence, elect the Section 121 tax exclusion for a further reduction of your taxes.
+In addition, if the home is your primary residence, you can elect the Section 121 tax exclusion or the home sale gain exclusion for a further reduction of your taxes.

 David Rodeck has been writing professionally since 2011.
 He specializes in insurance, investment management and retirement planning for various websites.
 He graduated with a Bachelor of Science in economics from McGill University.